 The meeting begins with a plant sale at 6:30 pm.
 At 7:00 there is a brief discussion of club business, then Courtney Hackney discusses the plant table and there is a short refreshment break and plant sales.
 The program presentation by a commercial orchid grower or recognized orchid expert begins at 8:00 and lasts for around 45 minutes.
 The meeting closes with a plant raffle and auction where members can expand their collections.
 Members bring their orchids for display on the monthly show table.
 If you have some divisions or extra plants you would like to share, feel free to put them on raffle table.
 It's fun and informative for beginner and experienced growers.
 Visitors are always welcome.

-First Tuesday of Each Month at 6:30 pm
+When: First Tuesday* of Each Month at 6:30 pm

-Watson Realty, Back Conference Room
+Where: Watson Realty, Conference Room by Back Parking Lot

 3505 US 1 South in St Augustine

 *We often reschedule the January and July meetings to the second Wednesday to accommodate the New Years and Independence Day celebrations.

 Our meeting has been changed to the second Wednesday

 so we could feature Ben Oliveros, an incredibly talented hybridizer and grower of cattleyas.
 His presentation will focus on Hawaiian Grown Orchids, including some of the tricks of the trade.
 Of particular interest, he will talk about the commercial practices that work for and against the normal orchid grower.
 His talk is all about orchid cultural practices, and he has learned the hard way what works and what doesn’t.

 Order from his website and he'll give you a 20% discount.

 Ben's presentation will include an Orchid Naming Auction.